 Mustard greens are fast growing, nutritious leafy greens.
 They’re perfect for gardens and containers in both spring and fall.
-Although not quite as cold hardy as their cousins, collards and kale, mustard greens do tolerate a light frost, which makes their leaves sweeter.
-In areas where there are no killing freezes, gardeners enjoy these easy, piquant greens all winter long.
+Although not quite as cold hardy as their cousins, collards and kale, piquant mustard greens do tolerate a light frost, which makes their leaves sweeter.
+In areas where there are no killing freezes, gardeners enjoy growing mustard greens all winter long.
 The mustard patch is a pretty sight in the cool season garden.
-The leafy plants are good companions to fall flowers such as pansies.
+The leafy plants are easy to care for and good companions to fall flowers such as pansies.

 Mustard greens grow in a rosette of leaves up to about a foot-and-a-half tall.
 You can simmer the big peppery greens or pick smaller, young leaves to eat raw in salads and sandwiches.

 Soil, Planting, and Care